quick-lint/quick-lint-js/docs/quick-release-notes/INSTRUCTIONS.md

 ### Instuctions for generating a Personal access token:

 1. Navigate to your GitHub account settings.
-2. then Developer Settings (bottom-most option in the panel on the left).
+2. Then Developer Settings (bottom-most option in the panel on the left).
 3. Click the Personal access tokens menu.
-4. then click Generate new token.
+4. Then click Generate new token.

 Under `repo` permissions for the token you only need to select/checkbox scope for: